markgbeckett/zx80/hexld3/README.md

 ### Loading the Disassembler

 Toni's Z80 disassembler is too long for me to insert into REM statements, so I have provided it as a separate binary file that can be loaded into memory at address 7800h.
 The binary file can only be loaded from a ZXpand SD-card reader, I am afraid.
 Assuming you have one, and having first loaded the main HEXLD3 program, you should type `LOAD "ZX80DISS.BIN;30720"`.
-This BASIC code at line 900 assumes the disassembler has been loaded in this way.
+The BASIC code at line 900 assumes the disassembler has been loaded in this way.

-If you would like to see the disassembler source code, take a look at [https://github.com/markgbeckett/jupiter_ace/tree/master/z80_disassembler](https://github.com/markgbeckett/jupiter_ace/tree/master/z80_disassembler).
+If you would like to see the disassembler source code, take a look at [https://github.com/markgbeckett/jupiter_ace/tree/master/z80_disassembler](https://github.com/markgbeckett/jupiter_ace/tree/master/z80_disassembler) or type `RUN 900` and enter `7800` as the starting address!

 Have fun!